Improving compliance with OSH regulations

 As the structure, organisation and control of work continues to change, ensuring that businesses fulfil their obligations under occupational safety and health (OSH) regulations is becoming more important than ever.
 EU-OSHA’s activity on supporting OSH compliance (2021-2024) looks at the factors that influence compliance with OSH standards, with the aim of fostering an organisational context that supports companies’ efforts to protect worker safety and health.

-Micro and small enterprises (MSEs) find complying with OSH regulations particularly challenging.
-However, previous EU-OSHA research finds that certain external factors have a strong influence on OSH compliance in MSEs:
+Complying with OSH regulations can be challenging, particularly for micro and small enterprises (MSEs).
+However, previous EU-OSHA research finds that certain external factors have a strong influence on OSH compliance:

 - legal enforcement of regulations